pimsmath/django-template/README.md

 # Django Environment Template

-We have standardized on [docker-compose](https://docs.docker.com/compose/) to provide reproducible django development environments.
-Each environment consists of a django application server (running via gunicorn) and a database server running postgresql.
+We have standardized on [docker-compose](https://docs.docker.com/compose/) to provide reproducible development environments for django apps.
+Each new environment consists of an application server (running via gunicorn) and a database server (running postgresql).
 Persistent storage is provided by a docker volume.
 We use [pipenv](https://pypi.org/project/pipenv/) for python package management, and provide the following base packages

   * django
   * gunicorn